FlorinaBrahimi/FlorinaBrahimi/README.md

 - 💞️ I’m looking to collaborate on innovative tech projects and hackathons.
 - 📫 How to reach me: [florina.brahimi@icloud.com]
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I built my first app when I was 14!
+- ⚡ Fun fact: I love solving coding puzzles and challenges in my free time!